 - Non-resident Taxes (IRNR) or, if you become resident in Spain, Income Taxes (IRPF).
 You pay such taxes once a year.

-Wrapping up, being assisted by an specialised English-speaking local lawyer when buying a house in Valencia needs to be considered, this should be seen as an investment within the conveyancing for ensuring a better ending.
+Wrapping up, being assisted by a specialised English-speaking local lawyer when buying a property in Spain is vital and should be seen as an investment to ensure a stress-free process.